Tired of the same old white backdrop photos? A colorful background can make your photos pop, and save them from looking dull.

 5. Photoshopped Textures and Bokeh

 If you have Photoshop or any other editing program, you can use it to enhance simple backgrounds.
-Take a photo in front of a simple backdrop, such as a white wall, and Photoshop in your favourite textures and bokeh.
+Take a photo in front of a simple backdrop, such as a white wall, and Photoshop in your favorite textures and bokeh.

 You can create your own resources.
 Or download free images from a website like Unsplash.